maxim2266/gen-cache/README.md

 	for the given key, or an error.
 Both the value _and_ the error are stored in the cache.
 	The function may take a long time to produce the result, this is not going to block access to the entire cache, only to the corresponding value.

-The constructor function returns a pointer to a newly created cache object.
+	<br>The constructor function returns a pointer to a newly created cache object.

 The cache object has two methods:
 * `Get(K) (V, error)`: given a key, it returns the corresponding value, or an error.
 On cache miss